-10. Authority to allot and issue shares under the Aoxin Q & M Employee Share Option Scheme (the "Scheme") and Aoxin Q & M Performance Shares Plan (the "Share Plan")
+9. Authority to allot and issue shares under the Aoxin Q & M Employee Share Option Scheme (the "Scheme")

 That pursuant to Section 161 of the Companies Act 1967 of Singapore, the Directors of the Company be authorised and empowered to offer and grant share options in accordance with the provisions of the Scheme to allot and issue and/or deliver from time to time such number of fully paid-up shares as may be required to be issued or delivered pursuant to the exercise of share options under the Scheme, the aggregate number of shares available pursuant to the Scheme, the Share Plan and any other share-based schemes (if any) of the Company, shall not exceed 15% of the total issued shares of the Company (excluding any treasury shares) from time to time, and the authority conferred by this resolution shall, unless revoked or varied by the Company in a general meeting, continue to be in force until the conclusion of the Company's next annual general meeting or the date by which the next annual general meeting of the Company is required by law to be held, whichever is earlier.